autowarefoundation/autoware.universe/f1tenth/readme.md

 # Autoware Installation on Jetson Orin Nano and F1tenth Record-Replay Demo

 This tutorial provides step-by-step instructions for installing and setting up the Autoware development environment on the F1tenth car.
 The Autoware installation process in this branch is modified from the main one to adapt to the Jetson Orin Nano hardware and software systems.
 This F1tenth branch supports `JetPack 6` on `Ubuntu 22.04`.
-It runs `ROS2 humble` on an slightly modified version of Autoware's main branch from early March, 2024 (f1tenth_humble branch).
+It runs `ROS2 humble` on an slightly modified version of Autoware's release/2024.06 branch (f1tenth_humble branch).
 The original [Autoware installation documentation](https://autowarefoundation.github.io/autoware-documentation/main/installation/autoware/source-installation/) from main branch, and the [F1tenth build documentation](https://f1tenth.readthedocs.io/en/foxy_test/index.html)(running ROS2 foxy) are here for your reference.

 This repo also includes a F1tenth Record-Replay demo.
 This demo allows the user to first build a map, record a trajectory by manually driving the F1tenth car, and then perform trajectory following in the `F1tenth gym simulator` or in `real-world` running Autoware framework.
 Instructions for installing the F1tenth gym simulator are provided.
 The approximate time investments listed are based on running Jetson Orin Nano on the default`15W` power mode.

 ## Flash JetPack6 to Jetson Orin Nano
 (Approximate time investment: 1-1.5 hours)

-There are multiple ways to install JetPack on a Jetson as described in [Jetpack 6 Documentation](https://developer.nvidia.com/embedded/jetpack-sdk-60dp).
+There are multiple ways to install JetPack on a Jetson as described in [Jetpack 6 Documentation](https://developer.nvidia.com/embedded/jetpack-sdk-60).
 The recommended ways to install are via the `NVIDIA SDK Manager Method` or the `SD Card Image Method`.
 This repo was tested on JetPack 6.
 Other JetPack versions may also work but have not yet been tested.

 ### NVIDIA SDK Manager Method:
 This method requires a Linux host computer running Ubuntu Linux x64 version `22.04` with `~40GB` of disk space

-This method you will first install `NVIDIA SDK Manager` on your host machine, connect the host machine to the Jetson Orin Nano via a `USB-C cable, download all of the necessary JetPack components using the SDK Manager, and then flash the JetPack to the target Jetson Orin Nano.
+This method you will first install `NVIDIA SDK Manager` on your host machine, connect the host machine to the Jetson Orin Nano via a `USB-C` cable, download all of the necessary JetPack components using the SDK Manager, and then flash the JetPack to the target Jetson Orin Nano.
 This method allows you to directly flash the JetPack to the `SD Card` or to the `NVME SSD drive` on the F1tenth car's Jetson.
 You may need to create an NVIDIA account to download the NVIDIA SDK manager.

 1. Download and install [SDK Manager](https://developer.nvidia.com/sdk-manager) on your host machine.